Franc1sco/Franug-PRIVATE-PLUGINS/README.md

-# IMPORTANT ANNOUNCE: I dont take more paid request and I dont sell more plugins.
+# IMPORTANT ANNOUNCE: I dont take more paid requests and I dont sell more plugins.
 All will be free and after now I will work on sourcemod projects just for fun and for free and not like a job.
 More info here: https://steamcommunity.com/groups/franug/discussions/1/1627412171717808046/

 # Index